 So many fabulous people helped with the fundraising but a special mention has to go to Mike Storey, now Lord Storey of Liverpool.
 The carters had met him as a group to discuss the monument very early on and his input as Leader of the Council and then Lord Mayor of Liverpool was crucial to the monument actually being built.

-The monument was designed and sculpted by renowned equine sculptor Judy Boyt in consultation with the all of the carters.
+Waiting: The monument to the Liverpool working horse was designed and sculpted by renowned equine sculptor Judy Boyt in consultation with the all of the carters.
 Judy is a supremely talented lady who stuck with the project for many years never knowing whether fundraising would be completed.
 She has become a great friend to us all and regularly visits the Museum of Liverpool to take part in our annual Carters Day.

-Each year, around 1 May, we run an afternoon of talks, a display of photographs and objects and our Education Team do an amazing job organising craft sessions and the making of flowers.
+Each year, around 1 May, we run an afternoon of talks, a display of photographs and objects and our Learning and Participation team do an amazing job organising craft sessions and the making of flowers.
 At the end of the event we decorate ‘our horse’ with the flowers our staff and visitors have made and pause to remember the carters no longer with us.

-This year, with the coronavirus pandemic, the event won’t take place but we will still be thinking about our carters and their horses, remembering that sunny day in 2010 when the monument was unveiled and the dream of a permanent monument came true for these loyal and dedicated men.
+Whenever I am at the sculpture I can't help remembering that sunny day in 2010 when the monument was unveiled and the dream of a permanent monument came true for these loyal and dedicated men.
 Waiting will stand proud on the waterfront and commemorate this fascinating aspect of the city’s history for generations to come.